-Pheochromocytomas are often referred to as the “ten percent tumour” because as a rule of thumb they do many things about ten percent of the time.
+Pheochromocytomas and Paragangliomas were once called the “ten percent tumour” because as a rule of thumb they do many things about ten percent of the time.
 However, these figures are slowly changing, so this label is gradually becoming less apparent.
 The following is a fairly exhaustive list of these characteristics:

-- Bilateral (i.e. found in both adrenal glands: 90% arise in just one of the two adrenal glands)
+- Around 10% of Pheochromocytomas are Bilateral (i.e. found in both adrenal glands: 90% arise in just one of the two adrenal glands)

 - Present with a stroke (10% of these tumours are found after the patient has a stroke)

-The classic symptoms of Pheochromocytomas are those attributable to excess adrenaline production.
+The classic symptoms of Pheochromocytomas and Paragangliomas are those attributable to excess adrenaline production.
 Often these patients will have recurring episodes of sweating, headache, and a feeling of high anxiety.